journey-ad/star-list/README.md

 *   [xfangfang/Macast](https://github.com/xfangfang/Macast) - Macast is a cross-platform application which using mpv as DLNA Media Renderer.

 *   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 💬 MaxKB is an open-source AI assistant for enterprise.
 It seamlessly integrates RAG pipelines, supports robust workflows, and provides MCP tool-use capabilities.

+*   [josStorer/RWKV-Runner](https://github.com/josStorer/RWKV-Runner) - A RWKV management and startup tool, full automation, only 8MB.
+And provides an interface compatible with the OpenAI API.
+RWKV is a large language model that is fully open source and available for commercial use.

 *   [Mzdyl/LiteLoaderQQNT\_Install](https://github.com/Mzdyl/LiteLoaderQQNT_Install) - 针对 LiteLoaderQQNT 的安装脚本